 Whether you want to download project progress reports to share with decision-makers, produce detailed reports to illustrate your history of engagement with one or all your stakeholders, or drill down into everything related to a specific issue, you can build these complete reports in minutes.

-Reason 3: Spreadsheets make collaborating with your team overly difficult
+3. Spreadsheets make collaborating with your team overly difficult

-Your stakeholder engagement project will likely include a team of (at least) a few people, and you’ll need to collaborate with those people to share updates, insights and make strategic decisions for your stakeholder engagement plans.
+Your stakeholder engagement project will likely include a team of (at least) a few people, and you'll need to collaborate with those people to share updates, insights, and make strategic decisions for your stakeholder engagement plans.

 3 ways spreadsheets make team collaboration challenging